Work Experience

 Work Experience provides you with the opportunity to experience working in the real world, test out your possible career choices, or try something new.
 It’s a great for learning and developing workplace skills, understanding how organisations operate as well as helping you to understand your strengths outside of school.
 Many universities and apprenticeship courses expect that you will have completed some form of work related experience and it can be an entry requirement to the more competitive courses.

-As part of our whole school careers provision, it is a mandatory requirement that all students have the opportunity to have an experience of a workplace by the time they reach the age of 16.
-This year we have set aside 15th and 16th July as the Year 10 World of Work Days.
+As part of our whole school careers provision, it is a mandatory requirement that all pupils have the opportunity to have an experience of a workplace by the time they reach the age of 16.
+This year we have set aside 14th and 15th July as the Year 10 World of Work Days.
 You can view a copy of the Y10 WOW Fact Sheet for Parents here.

-It is also a mandatory element of our Sixth Form provision that all Year 12 students carry out a work experience placement for one week, which, this academic year, is week commencing 1st July (tbc).
+It is also a mandatory element of our Sixth Form provision that all Year 12 pupils carry out a work experience placement for one week, which, this academic year, is week commencing 30th June.

 If Work Experience / World of Work Days placements are not secured you will be expected to attend school as usual.
 If you do not attend your agreed work experience you will have your absence marked as unauthorised.